 - Did Not Enter (DNE) date: moved from January 19 to January 26

 - Discontinue (DISC) date: moved from March 22 to March 29

-Professors are making your course content available in Moodle, a course management system you’ll access through your Student Centre.
+For courses being offered online, professors are making your course content available in Moodle, a course management system you’ll access through your Student Centre.
 Some faculty members may opt for synchronous learning — this means live videoconferencing sessions using Zoom.

 In the case of asynchronous learning, you can explore on your own other kinds of resources your professor may add to Moodle, like videos, discussion boards, readings and links.
 In most cases, you will find all of your course content on Moodle.